When it comes to the tankless water heater, one of the bigger mistakes is buying a unit that is too weak to satisfy all our hot water needs.

 - What are your maximum hot water needs?

-- How much water per minute (measured in Gallons Per Minute or GPM) can a certain tankless water heater heat up and by how many degrees?
+- How much water per minute (measured in Gallons Per Minute or GPM) can a certain tankless water heater heat up, and by how many degrees?

-In order to correctly size the tankless water heater, we need to make a rough estimation of our maximum hot water needs at any given point.
+To correctly size the tankless water heater, we need to make a rough estimation of our maximum hot water needs at any given point.

 Most households have the highest hot water needs from 9 PM to 11 PM.
 That’s when we shower, brush our teeth using a hot faucet, and might even have a dishwasher running.